Information-Theoretic Solutions for Seedless QRNG Bootstrapping and Hybrid PQC-QKD Key Combination: Application 2: combining two independent secure sources - QKD and PQC keys case

 \subsection{Case~\ref{label3}: REVEAL output but no key}

 Since the parameter $output$ is classical, the following holds (\cite{Tomamichel_2016_book}, Lemma 6.18.):

-Thus, in this case scenario the output is revealed and the security parameters $\lambda_1$ and $\lambda_2$ (in bits) are desired to hold regarding the keys $X_1$ and $X_2$ and their respective closeness to uniform random, $\varepsilon_1$ and $\varepsilon_2$.
-This implies that the following must hold:
+In this scenario, the output is revealed, and let the security parameters $\lambda_1$ and $\lambda_2$ (in bits) be the bit security to hold for keys $X_1$ and $X_2$.
+Given their respective distances from the uniform distribution, $\varepsilon_1$ and $\varepsilon_2$, the following conditions must be satisfied: